Rafel Bauzà

-Rafel Bauzà Sureda (born 31 January 2005) is a Spanish professional footballer who plays as a midfielder for CD Mirandés, on loan from RCD Espanyol.
+Rafel Bauzà Sureda (born 31 January 2005) is a Spanish professional footballer who plays as a midfielder for RCD Espanyol.

 Career

 Born in Sant Llorenç des Cardassar, Balearic Islands, Bauzà moved to Barcelona at the age of nine, and joined RCD Espanyol's youth sides in 2021, after representing Fundación Marcet and UE Sant Andreu.
 On 12 May 2023, while still a youth, he renewed his contract until 2026.

 Bauzà made his senior debut with the reserves on 3 September 2023, starting in a 1–0 Segunda Federación away loss to Hércules CF. He made his first team debut on 11 May 2024, coming on as a second-half substitute for José Gragera in a 0–0 Segunda División away draw against Real Valladolid.

 Bauzà managed to feature in a further four matches for the main squad during the season (including two in the play-offs) as the club achieved promotion to La Liga.
 He made his debut in the category on 3 November 2024, starting in a 3–1 away loss to rivals FC Barcelona.

 On 5 February 2025, Bauzà further extended his link with the Pericos until 2028.
 On 25 August, he was loaned to CD Mirandés in the second division for the campaign.